rranelli/rranelli.github.io/_drafts/writing-a-redis-client-in-pure-bash.md

 # <p hidden>Writing a Redis client in pure bash<p hidden>

-**TL;DR**: After 180 hours of Witcher 3, it's time to get back to reality.
+**TL;DR**: After 180 hours of Witcher 3 gameplay, it's time to get back to reality.
 In this post I will walk through the implementation of a simple `cli` for Redis using nothing but pure Bash script.
 This post has absolutely no practical implications other than providing an example to explain some of Bash's nice features.

 <span class="underline"><p hidden>excerpt-separator<p hidden></span>